Rich dad poor dad summary

 The Rich Dad Poor Dad Summary Lesson #1 – The Rich Don’t Work For Money

-The need for sound financial literacy has never been stronger than it is now.
 The basic concepts of how money works, and why it’s important to keep a portion of everything you earn, and then turn around and make that money work for you, are surprisingly unknown to most people.

 The Rich Dad Poor Dad Summary Lesson #3 – Mind Your Own Business